guidias1212/Gui-Commerce/README.md

 ![alt text](https://github.com/guidias1212/Gui-Commerce/blob/master/images/logo.jpg)

   My very first web application.
 It is hosted by Heroku and uses the Postgres database (Similar to PostgreSQL).
-It covers user registration, login and CRUD.
+It covers user registration, login, CRUD and automated tests.
 Anyone can register and see a public page.
 Users can create, read, update and delete products.

 ## Check it out: